On a Facebook group that I belong to, one of my friends got a strange and wondrous present: two huuuuuge containers of Slap Ya Mama seasoning mix.

 Chop the egg roughly and add it to the bowl.

-Chop the olives roughly - if you make sure you cut each one at least in half, you'll be sure that there are no pits remaining in the olives.
 Even if your olives are supposed to be pitted, there's a chance you'll find a few pits - so chop them and make sure you get rid of any pits that snuck through the process.

 Add the mayonnaise and the Slap Ya Mama seasoning to the bowl and stir to combine.

 Taste for seasoning and add more Slap Ya Mama if desired.
 Add salt, if needed.